matxakav/OT-NWbasedOnGNS3/network/base/nodes/USG6000v-I.md

-# USG6000v
+# USG6000v-I Configuration

-USG6000v from HuaWei is quite different from Cisco firewall.
-Use the following configuration.
+HUAWEI's product is quite different from Cisco's.

+- The `en` and `conf t` is replaced by `system-view`.
+- The `exit` is replaced by `quit`.
+- The `wr` is replaced by `save` and `yes`.

-USG6000v has a 15-day trial licence, so you need to reconfigure it every half month.
+USG6000v has a 15-day trial licence, so you need to redeploy it every half month.
+Compared with unlicenced Cisco ASAv firewall, USG6000v with trial licence has higher bandwidth.

+- USG6000v use `security-policy` instead of Access Control List (ACL).
+It is quite self-explanatory.
+However, the sequence of these policies matters.
+The USG6000v will match the traffic to security policies one by one, and stop at the first success.
+So, you should deploy narrow policy before loose ones to avoid loose policies permit the harmful traffic that should be denied in narrow policies.
+Chinese users refer to [this blog](https://zhuanlan.zhihu.com/p/395704563) for more information.

 ```
 system-view